patrickellis/anki-housekeeper/README.md

 Show available command-line options and exit.

 `-p, --profile`
 Path to your Anki profile directory.
 By default, this points to `$HOME/Library/Application Support/Anki2/<user>`.

 `-c, --config`
 Read configuration options from a configuration file.
-See below for more details on the configuration file.
+See below for more details.

+`-m, --model`
+The ChatGPT model to use.
+GPT-4 models have access to larger, more recent data sets.
+The cost of API tokens for each model varies; by default Ankeep is configured to use an older, less expensive model.

+Options: [`"gpt-4"`,`"gpt-4-1106-preview"`,`"gpt-3.5-turbo-1106"`].
+Default: `"gpt-3.5-turbo-1106"`.

+You can view ChatGPT pricing information [here][1].

+`-d, --decknames`
+A list of Anki decknames to run Ankeep on.
+Useful if you have a large collection, but only need to lint a small portion of your cards.

 `-q, --quiet`
 Reduces the amount of output produced by Ankeep.